lyrx/gotcha/tutorial.md

 There is always the need to
 have one ore more protocols defining that communication process.
-These can never be completely standardized. and will remain  at least partly application specific.
+These can never be completely standardized.
+They will remain  at least
+partly application specific.

 So  a huge effort is required to